Ed McCauley

 Dr. Edward McCauley has served as the University of Calgary’s ninth president and vice-chancellor since January 2019 and has subsequently been re-appointed to a second term, ending in December 2028.
 He was previously engaged as the Vice-President (Research), a professor in Biological Sciences, and a NSERC Tier I Canada Research Chair in Population Ecology at the University of Calgary.
 His academic record also includes two separate periods working at the University of California, Santa Barbara—first as a postdoctoral fellow, and later in his career as a professor in the Department of Ecology, Evolution and Marine Biology, and as the Director of the National Center for Ecological Analysis and Synthesis.

-McCauley completed a B.Sc.
+Dr. McCauley completed a B.Sc.
 (Biological Sciences) in 1976 and a M.Sc.
 (Ecology) in 1978 at the University of Ottawa.
-He later completed a Ph.D.
+He later earned a Ph.D.
 (Ecology) in 1983 at McGill University.
-A highly regarded scholar in ecology, population biology and aquatic ecosystems, McCauley has attracted significant external funding for his multidisciplinary research in population dynamics and ecological processes.
-His notable impact in Biological Sciences and reputation as a champion of research has offered Dr. McCauley even more professional opportunities: as a member of Research Committees for Universities Canada and the Canadian Institute for Advanced Research, as a panel member for the Canada Research Chairs Program, on NSERC grant selection committees, and a board member of Mitacs, TRIUMF, Genome Alberta and Compute Canada.
+A highly regarded scholar in ecology, population biology and aquatic ecosystems, Dr. McCauley has attracted significant external funding for his multidisciplinary research in population dynamics and ecological processes.
+His notable impact in Biological Sciences and reputation as a champion of research has offered Dr. McCauley even more professional opportunities: as a member of Research Committees for Universities Canada and the Canadian Institute for Advanced Research, as a panel member for the Canada Research Chairs Program, on NSERC grant selection committees, and a board member of Mitacs, TRIUMF, Genome Alberta, Compute Canada, Universities Canada and the Digital Research Alliance of Canada.

 Since first appointed as president and vice-chancellor, Dr. McCauley has engaged extensively with students, faculty, staff, alumni and community leaders, to explore what they needed from the University of Calgary.
-This consultation has since evolved into Framework for Growth, an institutional plan that focuses on transdisciplinary scholarship, future-focused program delivery and deeper community partnerships.
-These foundational commitments have buoyed UCalgary into the top ranks of research intensive universities in Canada and the number one post-secondary start-up creator in the country.
+This consultation has since evolved into Ahead of Tomorrow, a strategic plan that shapes an ambitious future for the university.
+Its foundational commitments have buoyed UCalgary into the top ranks of research intensive universities in Canada and the number one post-secondary start-up creator in the country.

 Previous Professional Appointments